 Companies such as Apple, Tesla, Google, Amazon, and other giants have traditional stocks.
-There are companies like CM Equity and DigitalAssets.AG that have an exchange license to trade stocks and hold them in their account.
+There are companies like CM Equity and DigitalAssets.AG that has an exchange license to trade stocks and hold them in their account.
 This allows their partners to issue tokenized stocks, which can be collateralized by traditional stocks in the same way the dollar used to be collateralized by gold.

 And some companies issue tokenized stocks that are not collateralized by traditional stocks but only match their price on the stock exchange and are also stored and distributed on various blockchain networks.
 Which tokenized stocks are or are not collateralized with traditional stocks?
 Because it depends on stock platforms that allow them to be traded, we will detail it later.
 For now, let's compare the main possibilities of traditional and tokenized stocks so that you will immediately understand what to look for when investing, depending on your goals.

-Tokenized stocks vs stocks
+Tokenized stocks vs. stocks

 Let's remember how common stocks work.
 You need a license to trade at the stock exchange, which allows you to buy, sell and hold stocks in your trading account.